bethanyann/digital-garden/docs/Technical/Books/ddia_notes.md

 > Latency and response time are often used synonymously, but they are not the same.
 The response time is what the client sees: besides the actual time to process the request (the service time), it includes network delays and queueing delays.
 Latency is the duration that a request is waiting to be handled—during which it is latent, awaiting service.

 In practice, in a system handling a variety of requests, the response time can vary a lot.
-We therefore need to think of response time not as a single number, but as a distribution of values that you can measure.
+We therefore need to think of **response time** not as a single number, but as a _distribution of values that you can measure_.

 ### Chapter 2 - Data Models & Query Languages
 #### Compares several different data models and query languages—the most visible distinguishing factor between databases from a developer’s point of view.
 We will see how different models are appropriate to different situations.